Edit mode

 Create a Setpoint Curve or Comfort Chart.

-Automatically aligns shapes to a grid as they are dragged.
+Automatically align shapes to a grid when they are dragged.

 Rotates the selected shapes 90° to the left around their respective centers.